 Why You Need a Whole House Water Filter for Your Well Water

 Municipal water is continually monitored and disinfected.
 The EPA sets strict limits for hazardous substances from toxic chemicals to disease-causing bacteria, so the public is assured what they drink is safe.
 But private wells have no regulatory safeguards.
 While many homeowners believe their supply is immune from contamination because it comes from underground where it’s filtered naturally through the soil, the truth is — unfiltered well water is risky.

 More than 60 million Americans get their water from private wells, but at least 20 percent are contaminated.
 In a 2009 study, the USGS found one in five had harmful levels of hazardous substances from toxic chemicals to disease-causing bacteria.
 Others had hard water — high levels of calcium and magnesium that are healthy but take a toll on clothing, plumbing and appliances.

 A water test can tell you what’s in your water today, but because contamination risks in your watershed from landfills to industry change over time, there’s no guarantee it will stay the same.
 Only a well water filtration system can protect you both now and in the future.

 There are two broad categories of whole house water filter systems for wells.
 Point-of-use systems treat water from a single tap for drinking and cooking — examples including filtration pitchers and under-sink filters.
 Whole-house well water filters water as it enters your home, guaranteeing that water from every tap is as pure as possible.

-Filters are further categorized by filtration method — each targets different contaminants.
+Filters are further categorized by filtration method — each targets different water contaminants.
 The best whole house water filter for wells are typically multi-stage, utilizing several types of filters to achieve maximum contamination reduction.

 Whole House Filters for Well Water